 The hospital was clean, the doctors and nurses were very nice, and the bill was VERY cheap.
 Although I spent one day in the hospital I was feeling great the very next day.

 I got sick because I did not follow the advice presented in this website.
 If you take precautions your chances of getting sick are very low.
 If you do get sick (you probably will not), the medical care is just fine, I know this from personal experience.”

-Dengue is common in urban areas but does not currently have a vaccination.
+Dengue is common in urban areas but does not currently require a vaccination.
 If you will be traveling outside of urban areas or to the Amazon region, please carefully read the CDC recommendations.

-If you would like more travel safety information in preparation for your tip to Ecuador, please visit the US State Department website for Travel Tips.
+For more travel safety information in preparation for your trip to Ecuador, visit the US State Department website for Travel Tips.

 Have a safe and healthy visit to Ecuador!